Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications

 Second, since we have

-the pair $(d\theta,\lambda_s)$ is a so called stable Hamiltonian structure on $P \times \R$ and $J_s$ is in fact cylindrical with respect to this stable Hamiltonian structure (see \cite[Section 2.2]{CompSFT}).
-It follows that the Gromov-Hofer compactness applies to the moduli-space $\mathcal{W}$ of $J_s$-holomorphic curves.
+the pair $(d\theta,\lambda_s)$ is a so-called stable Hamiltonian structure on $P \times \R$.
+Moreover, $J_s$ is compatible with this stable Hamiltonian structure in the sense described in \cite[Section 2.2]{CompSFT}.
+In conclusion, it follows that the Gromov-Hofer compactness applies to the moduli-space $\mathcal{W}$ of $J_s$-holomorphic curves.

 Furthermore, the computation

 shows that the function $t-(1-s)\beta$ on the symplectisation is weakly $J_s$-convex.
 This implies that the maximum-principle holds for this function pulled back to any $J_s$-holomorphic curve, which prevents certain bad breakings.